PayString/rfcs/src/spec/verifiable-payid-protocol-NC.md

 #### jwk
 The `jwk` (JSON Web Key) Header Parameter represents the public key that is used to digitally sign the JOSE header and JWS payload.
 This parameter is represented as a JSON Web Key as specified in [RFC7517][].
 In the header above, members of "jwk" represent the properties of the public key, including its value that corresponds to the algorithm "ES256K".

-  * kty: The "kty" (key type) parameter identifies the cryptographic algorithm family used with the key, such as "EC" for Elliptic Curve.
+  * `kty`: Identifies the cryptographic algorithm family used with the key, such as "EC" for Elliptic Curve.

   * use: The "use" (public key use) parameter identifies the intended use of the public key such as "sig" for signature.